-3.13 Data analysis
+3.13 Analysis

-3.13.1 Individual (country /site level) analysis
+3.13.1 Individual (country/study site level) analysis

-Cases and controls will first be described by baseline characteristics.
-The timing to conduct each interim analysis will depend on the time needed to achieve the appropriate sample size; regular updates are foreseen.
+The timing to conduct each interim analysis will depend on the time needed to achieve the appropriate sample size and regular updates are foreseen.
 This will depend mainly on the incidence of hospitalisation, COVID-19/influenza incidence, vaccination coverage, the recruitment strategy within hospital/s and the number of participating hospitals/services per hospital.

+Cases and controls will be described by baseline characteristics.
 Patients will be described according to:

-- sex;

-- age group;

-- healthcare worker status;

-- time: month of symptom onset;

-- COVID-19/influenza vaccination status;

-- symptoms;

-- absence/presence of at least one, presence of more than one high-risk condition;

-- specific chronic conditions (e.g. respiratory, cardiovascular diseases);

-- pregnancy, smoking status;

-- pneumococcal vaccination status;

-- respiratory co-infections (where available);

-- severity (ICU, oxygen use, invasive ventilation, death);

-- SARS-CoV-2 variant/influenza (sub)type and clade (where possible) for cases;

-- vaccination status, with vaccinated patients described by vaccine product.
+- sex; - age group; - time: month of symptom onset; - COVID-19 (CVE)/influenza (IVE) vaccination status; - absence/presence of at least one, presence of more than one high-risk condition; - specific chronic conditions (e.g. diabetes, respiratory, cardiovascular diseases, immunodeficiency); - pregnancy; - vaccination status of other vaccines; - respiratory co-infections (where available); - severity (ICU, oxygen use, invasive ventilation, death); - SARS-CoV-2 variant/influenza (sub)type and clade (where possible) for cases; - vaccine product (for vaccinated cases).

-An sample layout of this descriptive analysis is provided in Table 6 below.
+A sample layout of this descriptive analysis is provided in Table 6 below.